MateoLa/hello-plex/README.md

 ## Notes

+[^Nt1]: In your server create an ssh key set for remote access:<br>
+`ssh-keygen -f <path_to_home_directory>/.ssh/id_rsa -q -N ""`
+(If you use the init-script /server/do-erver-setup.sh to build you server the key pair is already generated)<br>
-[^Nt1]: In your server create the ssh key set ```ssh-keygen -f <path_to_home_directory>/.ssh/id_rsa -q -N ""```.
-Copy the public key (id_rsa.pub content) to github account settings in ```SSH and GPG keys```
+Copy the public key (id_rsa.pub content) to your github account under `SSH and GPG keys` settings.

-[^Nt2]: On Debian or Ubuntu ```ufw allow http``` and ```ufw allow https```
+[^Nt2]: On Debian or Ubuntu `ufw allow http` and `ufw allow https`

-[^Nt3]: With nginx configured as a reverse proxy, the reverse application has to be up and running to get up the nginx.
-Otherwise nginx fail and the container will fall.
+[^Nt3]: When nginx has been configured as a reverse proxy, the reverse application has to be up and running to get up the nginx.
+Otherwise nginx fails and its container will fall.

-[^Nt4]: You can directly access the Plex server at ```http://your-domain:32400 or https://your-domain:32400``` (with nginx service available or not).
-Although, for the sake of the example we configure nginx and ```http://your-domain or https://your-domain``` availability (without port specification) proves the correct web server configuration.
+[^Nt4]: You can directly access the Plex server at `http://your-domain:32400 or https://your-domain:32400` (with nginx service available or not).
+Although, for the sake of the example we configure nginx and `http://your-domain or https://your-domain` availability (without port specification) proves the correct web server configuration.

 [^Nt5]: Putting your gmail app password in ssmtp.conf is not ideal.
 We recommend to use a separate Gmail account, not your main account, for this.
-If your Gmail account is secured with two-factor authentication, you need to generate a unique App Password to use in ssmtp.conf
+If your Gmail account is secured with two-factor authentication, you need to generate a unique App Password to use in `ssmtp.conf`